 KC: That makes me think about the idea of access.
 There’s an interesting thing here in terms of the access on a policy level.
 These stories aren’t in textbooks that sit in schools now because the folks who do have access, who have the funds and who have the time to organize, are the folks who have already benefited from—from supremacy.
 Because they have the access that they have, they’re able to affect change in that way.

 I think that makes your work really interesting because there’s something very asymmetrical about it, right?
 You don’t necessarily have access as they do, but you have the technology and you have the knowledge.
 And you’re able to apply and you’re able to essentially get in there on a different level in order to add commentary, add more context for that work.
 Does it resonate?

-GC: In my view, it’s a matter of democratizing access to narratives and resources.
-To have people see things and think of things in ways they have not.
-Last year in July, I met with a city council member and I said to them that Columbus Circle is extremely problematic.
-It needs to go.
-It’s offensive.
-They responded that they never thought about it before.
-And that’s the point.
-So whether it’s word of mouth, whether it’s AR, whether it’s stickers, whether it’s a little hand-written note, whatever gets the message across, is the most important part.
+GC: It’s a matter of democratizing access to narratives and resources.
+Whether it’s word of mouth, whether it’s AR, whether it’s stickers, whether it’s a little hand-written note, whatever gets the message across, is the most important part.